kvelicka/zig-aidrivers/README.md

 I'm also using this project as a personal testbed for different aspects of zig language/toolchain/libraries.
 For example, `aidrivers.c` outputs raw PPM data to stdout. `zig-aidrivers` supports this too (`src/stdout-ui.zig`), but I've included another version that uses [zgt](https://github.com/zenith391/zgt) (`src/zgt-ui.zig`) for the UI.

-In the future I'd like to experiment with targeting wasm/web browsers and different UI libraries (microui, Dear ImGui).

 ## Maps

 Input image format: road is black (000000), barriers are white (ffffff), cars start on the green pixel (00ff00) aimed at the blue (0000ff) pixel.